 Here’s how to make this adorable spring treat!

 Start by adding popped popcorn, gluten free pretzel sticks (I like Snyders GF) and peanuts to the biggest bowl you’ve got.
 If you don’t have a giant one, use two bowls.
 Trust me on this!

 I use my air popper (similar one here) to pop the popcorn – you’ll need a scant 1/3 cup kernels to get 12 cups.

-Next add a gluten free white chocolate chips to a medium-sized bowl with coconut oil then microwave until smooth.
+Next add a gluten free white chocolate chips to a medium-sized bowl with coconut or vegetable oil then microwave until smooth.
 Detailed timing instructions are in the recipe card below.

 Drizzle the chocolate over the popcorn mixture then fold with a spatula until everything is evenly coated.
 Spread the Bunny Munch onto parchment or wax paper, or a couple silpats, then sprinkle on M&Ms (I use the spring pastel variety) and gently press into the warm chocolate so they stick when it cools.
 Last step is to add gluten free sprinkles and a pinch of coarse sea salt which I think balances out all the sweetness.

 NOTE: Mars, maker of M&Ms, will always call out allergens on their packaging.
 At the time of this writing, 4/2019, plain M&Ms are gluten free, though SOMETIMES holiday versions of candy products can be made in different facilities.
 Check labels before purchasing.